-According to national estimates from May 2018, the mean annual wage for accountants and auditors was $78,820, which works out to approximately $37.89 per hour.
-The highest-earning 10 percent received more than $122,840.**
+According to the Bureau of Labor Statistics (BLS), the average salary for accountants and auditors is $78,820, which works out to $37.89 per hour.
+The top earners make more than $122,840.

-The highest-paying regions for accountants included the District of Columbia, New York, New Jersey, Massachusetts, and Alaska.
+The highest-paying regions for accountants include the District of Columbia, New York, New Jersey, Virginia, and Connecticut.

 Within the field, salary can vary greatly depending on a number of factors (in addition to location), such as: